The money’s on the list.

 You can create reports that compare and review products.
 You can offer a unique bonus if people buy it.
-You can use that same concept – that they will get something a little extra if they are opt-in.
+You can use that same concept – they will get something extra if they opt-in.

 You can give out coupons if it’s your product.
-Alternatively, if it is an affiliate product, don’t be shy about contacting the sellers to ask for a card or some special offer.
+Alternatively, if it is an affiliate product, don’t hesitate to ask the sellers for a card or some special offer.

-Again, you are going to be doing a combination of people looking for information and those wanting to buy, but remember to keep those buyer phrases in mind and think about what kind of gift you could give them for subscribing that will help them solve that problem.
+Again, you will be doing a combination of people looking for information and those wanting to buy, but remember to keep those buyer phrases in mind and think about what kind of gift you could give them for subscribing that will help them solve that problem.

 You want Multiple points of entry to your list.
-One opt-in offer isn’t going to grow your list overnight.
-It would help if you lured your visitors in with different types of targeted information, so you can capture more subscribers that are in your target market.
+One opt-in offer is going to take a while to grow your list.
+It would help if you lured your visitors in with different types of targeted information to capture more subscribers in your target market.

-Of course, you start with one, and then you build on that, because the more you have, the more traffic you are going to get and the more your target audience is going to be able to find you.
+Of course, you start with one, and then you build on that because the more you have, the more traffic you will get, and the more your target audience will be able to find you.

 Promote Your opt-in offers in context.
-Most people make an opt-in offer, put it in the sidebar, and hope that when people visit the site, they will see it.
-However, if visitors are reading an article on a specific topic and your opt-in offer on the side doesn’t directly relate to what they are reading, they are probably going to ignore it.
+Most people make an opt-in offer, put it in the sidebar, and hope they will see it when they visit the site.
+However, if visitors are reading an article on a specific topic and your opt-in offer on the side doesn’t directly relate to what they are reading, they will probably ignore it.
 However, if you have something directly related to your article and you can tell them about that opt-in right in your item, you are more likely to get that person to sign up.

 Be matchy-matchy.
 Think of your opt-in process as a content funnel.
-You’re attracting people who are interested in a specific subject, and you want that subject to carry the whole way through, so they are more likely to buy what you are selling.
+You’re attracting people interested in a specific subject and want that subject to carry the whole way through, so they are more likely to buy what you are selling.